Introduction

 - Semivariance (γ(h)): A measure of the dissimilarity between data points separated by distance

-. - Sill: The semivariance value where the variogram levels off, representing the data’s overall variance.
+h. - Sill: The semivariance value where the variogram levels off, representing the data’s overall variance.

 - Range: The distance at which the variogram reaches the sill, indicating the limit of spatial correlation.